Promoting British Values

 - A strong whole-college ethos, underpinned by the College mission and key objectives.

 - Regular ‘Gatherings’ reinforcing our ethos and key messages.
-These have recently included homophobic bullying, e-safety, forced marriage and RISK (Relationships, Intoxicating substances, Sex and Keeping safe on-line) week.
+These have recently included homophobic and transphobic bullying, keeping safe online, forced marriage and RISK (Relationships, Intoxicating substances, Sex and Keeping safe on-line) week.

 - Our Ethos reinforced via inclusive practices, including the Managing Behaviour through Rewards and Recognition, REACH and the policy and approach to Effective Learning.